campelo/documentation/posts/excel/how-to-get-a-substring-from-a-text/readme.md

 ## Typos or suggestions?

 If you've found a typo, a sentence that could be improved or anything else that should be updated on this blog post, you can access it through a git repository and make a pull request.
 If you feel comfortable with github, instead of posting a comment, please go directly to https://github.com/campelo/documentation and open a new pull request with your changes.

+You can contact me in any of these languages
+:brazil: :us: :fr: